Killdeer: Etymology and taxonomy

 The killdeer's call resembles the phrase "kill deer", for which the species is named.

 Description

-The killdeer is a large plover, with adults ranging in length from 20 to 28 cm, having a wingspan between 59 and 63 cm, and usually being between 72 and 121 g in weight.
+The killdeer is a tall and slender plover, with a relatively long tail.
+Adults ranging in length from 20 to 28 cm, having a wingspan between 59 and 63 cm, and usually being between 72 and 121 g in weight.
 It has a short, thick, and dark bill, flesh-colored legs, and a red eye ring.